2 Days Rwenzori Trekking to Sine Camp Via The Kilembe Trail

-Safari by day Itinerary: 2 Days Rwenzori Trekking
+A Complete 2 Days Rwenzori Trekking Itinerary

 Day 1: Briefing from the Guides

-Briefing from the guides at the basecamp 1,450m and start the trek, hike to Sine Camp at 2,596 meters, the hike will take you through the tall forest trees of the Afro-montane forest zone.
+Briefing from the guides at the basecamp 1,450 m and start the trek, hike to Sine Camp at 2,596 meters, the hike will take you through the tall forest trees of the Afro-montane forest zone.
 This is a steady climb for about 6 kilometers then along a steep climb towards Sine hut.
-The hike will offer you lots of plant and flower species to view, birds, and a chance of seeing some animal species like Columbus monkeys, crossing the beautiful Enock falls as we hike up to Sine Camp which is only 200metres from Sine.
-Covering 9.5km approximately 5 to 6 hours of walking.
+The hike will offer you lots of plant and flower species to view, birds, and a chance of seeing some animal species like Columbus monkeys, crossing the beautiful Enock falls as we hike up to Sine Camp which is only 200 metres from Sine.
+Covering 9.5 km approximately 5 to 6 hours of walking.

 You can sleep at Sine Camp, or those who are fit and want to proceed to Kalalama Camp at 3,134 meters may do so, and apart from the fantastic views.